 I researched other ADI training providers and found them to be; expensive, inflexible and impersonal and through them I would not have been able to pursue this.

 BIG TOM trainee instructors can train at times that suit them, around their existing schedule.
 There are 3 tests in total that the DVSA (Driver and Vehicle Standards Agency) have in place for the qualifying assessment.
 They breakdown into a theory test, a practical driving test, and an instructional test.
-This third instructional test (which is referred in the industry as “Part 3”) is soon to be amended by the DVSA so that actual learners are used in the test, rather than the examiner role playing.
-BIG TOM is ideally suited to provide plenty of pupils for BIG TOM trainee driving instructors and very much welcomes this new change.
+This third instructional test (which is referred in the industry as “Part 3”) uses actual learners in the test, rather than the examiner role playing.
+BIG TOM is ideally suited to provide plenty of pupils for BIG TOM trainee driving instructors.

 One very common question that is asked of us is how long will it take to train.
 A recent instructor took 24.5 hours of 1:1 training, splitting them up into durations that suited his personal schedule.
 Although typically the industry tends to do training in 4 hour blocks, this is not something that BIG TOM insist upon, quite the opposite in fact.
 Paying attention to the learning environment for trainee driving instructors is a skill that we will want those same instructors to transfer over when they work with BIG TOM learner drivers.
 In our experience it is incredibly important to make sure that the learning environment is ideal so as to maximise the effectiveness of the training.
 And let us not forget that investing in re-training for ourselves is also supposed to be a fun experience.
 No-one should have to endure uncomfortable, unexciting training, we make every effort to ensure we cover the necessary training so that we are thorough, but at the same time our instructors enjoy their time re-training.